Speaker

 Actions

 Maroon Ayoub is a systems engineer at IBM Research focused on distributed AI infrastructure.
-He co-leads development of llm-d and specializes in scaling LLM inference with Kubernetes-native architectures, caching strategies, and open source integrations.
+He co-leads development of llm-d and specializes in scaling LLM inference with Kubernetes-native architectures, performance efficiency, and open source integrations.

 Serving Transformers at Scale: KV-Cache-Aware Routing for PyTorch Inference